 Volunteer with UCRRA

-Do you have what it takes to become a certified expert in waste, recycling, and composting?
-Our Volunteers become an extension of the Ulster County Resource Recovery Agency’s Recycling Outreach Team and support the Agency’s outreach initiatives in a number of ways.
-Through volunteering, they extend the reach of our programming, increasing our impact, and helping our community to reduce waste by promoting recycling, composting, and other conservation techniques.
+Once per year, every summer, the UCRRA administers a professional development course to train local community members to develop their expertise in waste, recycling, and composting education.
+Upon completion of all ten master classes, participants receive an official certificate and become enrolled volunteers as an extension of the Agency’s Recycling Outreach Team.
+Through volunteering, community members can support the Agency’s outreach initiatives in a number of ways and extend the reach of our programming, increasing our impact, and helping our community to reduce waste by promoting recycling, composting, and other conservation techniques.

 - an interest in environmental science and sustainability;